ivonnyssen/qhyccd-alpaca/README.md

 - LiveMode is not implemented
 - the driver only supports cameras that can transfer 16bit images
-- USB transport speed and mode are not implemented, it will use the camera defaults.
+- USB transport speed uses either the fastest or slowest available value, nothing in between
+- pulse guiding is not implemented
 - if you find anything else missing or wrong, please open an [issue](https://github.com/ivonnyssen/qhyccd-alpaca-rs/issues/new).

 ## License